ccb-hms/edw_acs/README.md

     * --county : Only the "county" geographical rollup will be collected.
     * --cleanup : Do not save a local copy of each scraped table.
     ```

-    Results : Returns county level data from 2020 for table B01001.

 7. Errors are written to _**logging.log**_ in the directory you bind-mounted in steps 4 and 5 with the -v option.
 If you prefer a csv formatted view of the logs, it's written to _**LOGFILE.csv**_ in the `/HostData` directory you defined in steps 4 and 5.